weikailin/theory-seminar/2-owf.md

 1. perform "fast" encryption and decryption given the legitimate key, and
 2. ensure that the recovering of plaintext is "hard" without the key.

 One-time pads achieves 1 and 2 but not 0.
+However, OTP achieves 2 only bcs 0, the key space is large.
+Since we want 0, the key space is relatively small, and thus we better have $\Enc$ s.t for any legitimate $c$ it is hard to find any $k,m$ that $\Enc_k(m) = c$.
+(Otherwise, the "impossibility attack" could work.)

 This suggests that we require functions that are

 > "easy" to compute but "hard" to invert.

+That is called "one-wayness" in this lecture.
 We next define easy and hard computation in terms of efficiency and probability.

 Efficient Computation and Efficient Adversaries